chyyran/cs-isp-ics4u/data structures.md

 ## Pokémon Core Facilities (`pokemon.core.*`)

 The following classes contain the behavior of the program regarding Pokedex and Battle functionality, and are not meant to be saved to a file.
+These classes will take in all dependencies in their constructor.

 ### _pokemon.core.**Pokedex**_